Traffic Signal Alternative at Five Points

 Contact

-The city will conduct three open house events to present information about the traffic signal system study, and in particular about a possible roundabout design at the Far Hills Avenue, Oakwood Avenue and Thruston Boulevard intersection, often referred to as Five Points.
+The city conducted three open house events (June 14, June 29 and July 11) to present information about the traffic signal system study, and in particular about a possible roundabout design at the Far Hills Avenue, Oakwood Avenue and Thruston Boulevard intersection, often referred to as Five Points.

-An information mailer linked below is being delivered to every residence and business in Oakwood with an invitation to three open houses that will be held to get citizen input and feedback.
+An information mailer was delivered to every residence and business in Oakwood with an invitation to three open houses that will be held to get citizen input and feedback.

 The traffic signal system study was commissioned to develop a long-range plan for major capital improvements to Oakwood’s traffic signal system.
 Much of the system will reach the end of its useful life over the next 5-10 years.